nishanths/cocoa-hugo-theme/README.md

 #### Creating fixed pages

-Fixed pages such as an About page should preferably go under a `content/fixed` or be present at the root of the `content` directory.
+Fixed pages such as an About page should preferably go under `content/fixed` or be present at the root of the `content` directory.

 ````
-$ hugo new fixed/about.md
+hugo new fixed/about.md
 ````

 ## Development

+This theme is built and improved upon by open source [contributions](https://github.com/nishanths/cocoa-hugo-theme/graphs/contributors).
 Pull requests, bug fixes, and new features are welcome!

-If you're contributing CSS changes, please see [`dev/README.md`](dev/README.md).
+If you're contributing CSS changes, please see the README at [`dev/`](dev).

 ## Changelog